VarunSuddala/habit_tracker/README.md

-# 🟣 Antigravite — Habit Tracking App
+# 🟣 Habit Tracking App

 > **Build healthy habits with us.**
 > A beautifully designed daily habit tracker that keeps you on track, streak-motivated, and progress-aware.